TLe2023/CarPricePrediction/README.md

 Below is the result of the model validation:

 **Scoring:** The scoring table below illustrates that all three models achieved similar performance.
 The RMSE scores of all three models are higher the baseline which is 12,578 on test set.
 Ridge Regression performed best with a small margin.
-Models were scored on both the trained set and test set.
+Models were scored on both the train set and test set.
 A slight increase in the RMSE loss score and a decrease in the R2 score on the test set indicated that the models were not overfitted.

 | No. | Model                     | R2   | RMSE     |
 | --- | ------------------------- | ---- | -------- |